epeshk/serilog-sinks-rawfile/README.md

 log20180702.txt
 ```

-> **Important**: By default, only one process may write to a log file at a given time.
-See _Shared log files_ below for information on multi-process sharing.

 ### Limits

 To avoid bringing down apps with runaway disk usage the file sink **limits file size to 1GB by default**.
 Once the limit is reached, no further events will be written until the next roll point (see also: [Rolling policies](#rolling-policies) below).